Unlock AI: Understanding How It Thinks & Works

 - Transformer Architecture: The vast majority of modern, high-performing LLMs are built using the Transformer architecture.
 This architecture, revolutionary in its design, utilizes a mechanism called "self-attention" to weigh the importance of different parts of the input text relative to each other when generating an output.
 This allows LLMs to effectively handle long-range dependencies in text (understanding how words far apart relate to each other) and maintain a strong grasp of context over extended passages.

 LLMs are the foundational technology powering a vast and rapidly expanding range of AI tools that you can discover on Best AI Tools, from advanced chatbots and intelligent writing assistants to sophisticated code generators, content summarizers, and natural language-based data analysis tools.
+To learn how to effectively interact with LLMs, check out our Prompt Engineering course and our ChatGPT Mastery course.

 Generative AI is a broad and exciting category of Artificial Intelligence focused specifically on creating new, original content.
 This content can span various modalities, including text, images, audio, video, and even computer code, all typically guided by user-provided prompts or inputs and based on patterns and structures learned from vast datasets of existing content.